Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Finding a Mate

-If your cat is intact, he may vocalize to look for a mate.
+If your cat is intact, they may vocalize to look for a mate.
 This sound is less of a meow and more of a yowl, but we included it on this list for information’s sake.
 If you want to limit the yowling, you must have your cat spayed or neutered.

-Medical Issues that May Cause Excessive Meowing
+The 3 Medical Issues That May Cause Excessive Meowing

 cat meowing outdoor